Mission, Management, Performance = Balanced Leadership

-Caveat: Experience requirements measures time, not skills.
+Work experience measures time on the job, not higher ordered thinking skills.
 There is no positive correlation between work experience and skills, knowledge or success.
 Using work experience as a predictive model for future performance is highly unreliable.

 The higher ordered thinking skills needed by board members and executive directors to effectively govern a Humane Society are analysis, evaluation and critical thinking.
 In 1956, Benjamin Bloom, educational psychologist, formulated the levels of cognitive processes.
 In 2001, a group of cognitive psychologists revised Bloom's Taxonomy.